 - The IP address for each remote PC, remote network or subnetwork. - The subnet mask for each remote PC, remote network or subnetwork. - The IP address of the gateway device.
-The gateway is the router or computer that connects one network to
+The gateway is a router or computer connecting one network to another.